WDI-SEA/TypeScript_Primer/01-intro.md

 let colorChoice: Color = Color.Green
 let colorString: string = Color[0]
 ```
-This little bit of TS compiles to this mess of JavaScript
+While this does enforce a `Color` Type that only has the values `"Green"`, `"Red"`, `"Blue"`... this little bit of TS compiles to this mess of JavaScript:
 ```js
 var Color;
 (function (Color) {